syedwaseemjan/GingerPaymentAssignment/README.md

 No major Frontend Framework used due to shortage of time just basic jquery.
 Dashboard.js is reponsible for doing all ajax requests to API.

-I have added tests but they are failing becuase of some changes Factory-boy new changes.
+I have added tests but they are failing becuase of some Factory-boy new changes.
 Will fix them when have a time.

 ## Development Environment